 As a result of these representations, Brian has extensive technical knowledge of a broad range of technologies.
 Examples of these technologies include computer chips and architectures, semiconductor manufacturing, networking devices and protocols (the 802.x family, TCP/IP, Bluetooth), telecommunications systems (3G and 4G/LTE), materials (metallurgy and polymers), data storage, gas turbines, robotics, cameras and medical imaging technologies, high voltage power transmission, electronic packaging, satellite set-top box TV receivers, and GPS devices.

 In addition to patent litigation, Brian has handled numerous other types of commercial disputes involving all forms of IP, including copyrights and trademarks, as well as business litigation cases involving breach of contract, antitrust, trade secret, unfair competition and other business torts.
 Recently, Brian became a Certified Information Privacy Professional (“CIPP”) through the International Association of Privacy Professionals (“IAPP”), and offers advice to clients regarding cybersecurity and privacy issues.

+Brian is a member of the bar in Texas, Colorado, California and New York.
 Prior to his legal career, Brian practiced engineering at Southwest Research Institute in San Antonio, Texas.